SocialGouv/graal/README.md

 docker build -t smart-amendments .
 ```

-## Similarity Data Base
+## Similarity Database

-The system includes functionality to build a DB with old amendments for similarity search.
-This preprocessed data is used to find similarities between new and old amendments in the pipeline.
+The system includes functionality to build and use databases of historical amendments for similarity search.
+These preprocessed databases enable efficient comparison between new amendments and historical data to find similar past amendments.

+### S3-Based Database Selection

+In production, similarity search databases are stored as **Parquet files on S3** for efficient storage and access.
+Users can select pre-processed databases directly from the UI.

+### Building Databases

-### Running the Script
+#### Running the Script

 You can run the script with specific projects or all projects: